jmwoo/jmwoo.github.io/about.md

 I love owning a home and sculpting it to fit my tastes exactly.
 I strive for a home that is safe, functional, and a joy to live in.
 I like to care for quality things to make them last.
 I enjoy lawns, vegetable gardens, fruit trees, backyard chicken amd flowers.
 I like controlling my sprinklers and AC with an app.

 Animals hold a special place in my heart.
-I've had a dog for most of my life and I've raised chickens (with plans to get more soon).
+I've had a dog for most of my life and I've raised chickens.
+I have a Buff Orpington and an Easter Egger right now.
 One day I want to get a cat.
 I enjoy zoos, aquariums, nature, and safaris.
-I’ve seen elephants, rhinos, hippos and leapords in the wild.
+I’ve seen elephants, rhinos, hippos and leopards in the wild.
 I was once bitten by a lion cub.

 <img src="https://i.imgur.com/SnEMQZj.gif" alt="gym" style="max-width: 50%"/>

 I grew up in Utah and have a deep love for the mountains.
 I enjoy snow skiing and water sports like boating, wakeboarding, and skiing.
-I’ve also lived in San Diego while working for the navy and absolutely love it there.
+I’ve also lived in San Diego while working for the United States Navy and absolutely love it there.
 The ocean and beach are majestic.
 I hope to buy a second home in San Diego someday.

 <img src="https://i.imgur.com/m9XQcjv.jpg" alt="skiing" style="max-width: 50%"/>
 <img src="https://i.imgur.com/xNiPG3K.jpg" alt="beach" style="max-width: 50%"/>

 I’m a huge fan of (electric)
 vehicles.
-I have an e-bike and a segway that I LOVE to ride.
-My next goal is to get an electric car and, eventually, a passenger drone.
+Isn't electricity so cool?!
+I used to have an e-bike that I loved, but I got hit by a car.
+I had a segway that I LOVED to ride; it was stolen!
+My next goal is to get an electric car and, eventually, an autonomous passenger drone.

 <img src="https://i.imgur.com/qZOpZfD.jpg" alt="bike" style="max-width: 50%"/>